StrykerKKD/dartrocket/README.md

  [World-Camera](http://strykerkkd.github.io/js/projects/build/example/world-camera/index.html) shows how the camera works.
  You can move the ship with w,a,s,d, you can unfollow the ship with Space and you can move camera with cursors.

- [Gravity](http://strykerkkd.github.io/js/projects/build/example/gravity/index.html) shows the garvity system in the game.
+ [Gravity](http://strykerkkd.github.io/js/projects/build/example/gravity/index.html) shows the gravity system in the game.
 You can move the rectangle with w,a,s,d.